My Wi-Fi network is slow. How do I make it faster?

 IMPORTANT: This will reset any changes that have been made to your Wi-Fi modem settings to date.
 You may also need to reconfigure your devices’ Wi-Fi settings (network name, password, etc.).

-Using a small, sharp object, press the modem’s reset button for 10 seconds.
+Locate the reset button at the back of the Wi-Fi modem and using a small, sharp object, press the modem’s reset button for 10 seconds.

 Once your modem has restarted, follow the same instructions you used when you initially installed it.